 The period under the Savoia rule is still fresh in Sardinia’s memory, one of the worst in modern history, this is why natives have often organized revolts against the occupying forces, and it’s from these days that we have been nicknamed “bandits”.
 If a bandit is someone who revolts against bloody occupations, then I’m delighted to be considered such.

 I absolutely loved my trek down and up the canyon, not sure I want to do it again, but I certainly recommend it to anyone who enjoys full immersions in nature.
 Here marks of modernity are seldom seen, summer heat is unforgiving, most of July and August tours are forbidden due to too high temperatures.
-Winter time is dangerous because too slippery, I think the best period is April, May, June and then September/October, obviously not in rainy days.
-Getting here it’s not difficult, there are many low cost airlines flying from different European cities to Olbia, the closest airport, especially during the high season, and from Olbia your best best is to rent a car, although there are some buses (very few) a day running to Dorgali.
+Winter time is dangerous because too slippery, I think the best period is April, May, June and then September/October, obviously not on rainy days.
+Getting here it’s not difficult, there are many low-cost airlines flying from different European cities to Olbia, the closest airport, especially during the high season, and from Olbia, your best bet is to rent a car, although there are some buses (very few) a day running to Dorgali.

 Being surrounded by scented plants, prehistoric sites and every kind of minerals makes it easy to reconnect with the planet and setting new priorities.
 It might be my recent holistic turn, but I’m increasingly enjoying anything that can make me feel at one with the planet, and this was one remarkable experience.